Arthur-de-Partuur/Ratrig-Superslicer-Bundle/README.md

 # Build-up of the .ini file
 ## General
-The beginning of this file has some general stuff included so SuperSlicer knows what kind of printer it is dealing with, such as
+The .ini file contains 5 sections / chapters (whatever you want to call them) The beginning of this file has some general stuff included so SuperSlicer knows what kind of printer it is dealing with, such as
 - [vendor]
-- [printer_model:FWM-01]
+- [printer_model]

-Further more, this file has "Chapters" for each Tab in SuperSlicer.
+Further more, this file has "sections" for each Tab in SuperSlicer.
 - [print]
 - [filament]
 - [printer]

-Each corresponding "chapter" contains all the settings that you can work with to build your profile
+Each corresponding "section" contains all the settings that you can work with to build your profile

 # How to build up the file
 All entries (or chapters) are stated within square brackets and contain the Tabname and the name of the entry: "[Tabname:entry name]"